openmrs/openmrs-book-developer-manual/en/Technology/developmentProcess.md

 Release timelines and supported features are largely decided upon by the OpenMRS leadership group.
 Larger goals are discussed, agreed upon, and documented under the OpenMRS technical road-map, which is a set of predefined milestones for the core OpenMRS platform and sponsored modules.

-More detailed on the release process can be found at: https://om.rs/newdevrelease
+More detailed on the release process can be found [on the wiki](https://om.rs/newdevrelease).

-The latest technical road-map can be found at: https://om.rs/newdevtechmap
+The latest technical road-map can also be found [on the wiki](https://om.rs/newdevtechmap).

 The release process is managed by a release manager who is responsible for getting the source code stabilized, packaged, and released to the general public.

 ## OpenMRS Release Types

 #### Alpha Release